Reactions & Feelings

 Lesley has identical twin sons of 28.
 One is gay and came out at the age of 23.
 Lesley felt: ‘Devastated, heartbroken and extremely sad that he had not been able to tell us before.
 I could not imagine the anguish such a revelation had caused him and how lonely his journey must have been.
 I felt a failure as a mother as I had not picked up on the fact that he was gay.
 I felt at a complete loss - how to help him and how to come to terms with the loss of my hopes and dreams including having a daughter-in-law and possible grandchildren’.
 Five years on, Lesley says: ‘I know I was in denial for many months.
 To a certain extent I feel much better now, as he is so much happier and I have had the support of the group so have been able to share my feelings.
 In my heart I don’t think I will ever accept it completely.
 I am very proud of my son but not proud that he is gay.
 Gay Pride has done a lot for changing the law but I feel it has antagonised many people.
 They associate all gays with extreme behaviour (including sexual) and this can foster homophobia.
 There is still homophobia in the workplace especially in certain industries and this worries me’.

-Green Pepper and Silver Fox have a gay son of 19 and a younger daughter.
+Mel and Sam have a gay son of 19 and a younger daughter.
 They realised their son might be gay when he was 18.
-Green Pepper says: ‘I could not believe it – why us?
+Sam: ‘I could not believe it – why us?
 We felt disappointment, isolation (we don’t know anyone with a gay child), worry for him, ashamed because people may blame our upbringing of him, rightly or wrongly.
 We felt people might laugh at us or disapprove.
-I felt guilt – maybe he did not have enough male interaction – maybe I was too involved.
+I felt guilt - maybe he did not have enough male interaction - maybe I was too involved.
 Life is hard, but even harder for him, I feel.
 I wish he didn’t have to cope with this.
 He may lose his straight male friends.
 He will be subject to loneliness, vulnerable to bullying’.
-Now Green Pepper and Silver Fox feel slightly less isolated due to meeting other parents at.
-Silver Fox says: ‘There is no change, but we have accepted it more.
-Talking to the group helped’.
+Now Mel and Sam feel slightly less isolated due to meeting other parents at FTL.
+Sam says: ‘There is no change, but we have accepted it more.
+Talking to the FTL group helped’.

 Toni has four children.
 Her third child, a son, is gay.
 He is now 30 years old and came out at the age of 18: ‘I was really shocked and devastated that my wonderful son was gay.
 I thought he was just going through a phase.
 Because of my background and culture I could not believe that I would have a gay son.
 That was twelve years ago.
 Since then my feelings have changed because I love him for who he is but I have not given up hope that he will change.
 Meeting other parents has helped me realise I am not the only one.
 It didn’t change our relationship – if anything we are closer and I love him more.
 Without my love he was lost.’